 - external factors like rain at lower altitudes, snow-covered passes as you get higher, and delayed horse and yak arrangements;

-- personal factors like aching joints, especially knees; accidental slips and falls; respiratory problems thanks to the dry air combined with increased breathing rate; food or hygiene-related stomach issues; and inadequate acclimatization leading to acute altitude sickness.
+- personal factors like aching joints, especially knees; accidental slips and falls; respiratory problems due to increased breathing rate; food or hygiene-related stomach issues; and inadequate acclimatization leading to acute altitude sickness.

 Now back at Base Camp Toronto, I am happy to report no real problems except for

 - mostly awful weather for the first ten days (it rained some mornings and overnights and most afternoons) and

 - the puzzlement of the unprepared local cook team at what to do with a vegan who had made his dietary requirements clear months in advance to the non-Bhutan agency organizing the trek and had been assured that it would not be an issue.

 What follows is a sample of the 500 images I framed during the first 12 days we spent going from Paro to Laya.
 The end of this post has a complete list of the day-by-day reports, which include maps, more background info, and a few more pix.